 The Arboricultural Association Arborist Tree Challenge (3ATC) and College Climbing Competitions (CCC) are run by a team of Arboricultural Association volunteers who want to try and help advance UK climbing practice and safety.
 We aim to be inclusive and our 3ATC OPEN events welcome both AA members and non-members to participate.
-We also want to meet the needs of climbers at different levels of experience so have three levels within the open events: climbers with less than one years’ experience and climbers with less than two years’ experience.
+We also want to meet the needs of climbers at different levels of experience so have two levels within the open events: climbers with less than one years’ experience and climbers with less than two years’ experience.

 Our two annual CCC events ( College Climbing Competitions ) are run exclusively for College Students.
 In an effort to be more inclusive we are now running two categories at each CCC location.
 Each college is encouraged to try and bring two teams however you can just enter one team in the relevant group.
 Group one is made of team’s (3 students) with less than one year’s practical climbing experience who will all have to climb with either Prusik or Blakes hitch systems and Group 2 team’s (3 students) must consist of students with less than two years practical climbing experience and may climb on any AA approved hitch system.
 There will be prizes for the winning teams as well as their representing college in each year one and two category.

 Top teams from the North and South Event will also be invited to take part in the UK CCC Final at the 2016 AA ARB Show on Friday 3rd June.

 For any of the events please book in advance so we have some idea of numbers.
 Climbing places will be added on a first come first serve basis so if you’d like to take part please enter as early as possible.